Grievance Procedures for the Professional Staffs (Librarians, Researchers, and Specialists)

 The intention of this step is to encourage the parties concerned to settle the complaint themselves through informal discussion before it becomes a formal grievance.
 The Grievant shall have an obligation to exhaust opportunities for settlement through discussion with the supervisor’s supervisor and/or others in authority in the appointing unit.
 The Grievant or others involved in the discussion may wish to facilitate settlement of the complaint by enlisting the University Ombuds Office to help mediate a settlement.
 This step does not require that any written records be kept, except for the final response described below.

 A grievance remains in Step I until the Grievant has exhausted opportunities for settlement of the complaint and discussions within the appointing unit have terminated.
 A written response to the Grievant should be prepared by the Department Chair or Program Director (for professional staff appointed in academic units), the University Librarian (for professional staff appointed in the University Library) or the museum director (for professional staff appointed in the Art Museum) within five working days of the conclusion of discussions.
 Normally, the written response will include a statement of the complaint as he/she understands it, the issues involved as he/she sees them and any solution that he/she wishes to propose.
-A copy of this response should be sent to the Associate Dean of the Faculty with responsibility for the professional staff.
+A copy of this response should be sent to the Assistant Dean of the Faculty with responsibility for the professional staff.

 If unsatisfied with the outcome, the Grievant may initiate Step II.

 If actions taken under Step I fail to provide a solution satisfactory to the Grievant, he/she may appeal to Step II by submitting in writing to the Assistant Dean of the Faculty a full statement of the grievance and of his/her objections to any proposed settlement advanced in Step I. Such appeal to Step II shall be normally made between five and ten working days after his/her receipt of the written response from the unit head.